kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: PodDisruptionConditions
     - Components depending on the feature gate:
       - kube-apiserver
       - kube-controller-manager
       - kube-scheduler
   - Feature gate name: JobPodFailurePolicy
     - Components depending on the feature gate:
+      - kube-apiserver
       - kube-controller-manager
 - [ ] Other
   - Describe the mechanism: